Serologic Crossmatch

 Immediate Spin Phase

-The immediate spin phase is the first step in serologic crossmatching, aiming to detect ABO incompatibility and strong, room-temperature reacting irregular antibodies.
+The immediate spin phase is the first step in serologic crossmatch, aiming to detect ABO incompatibility and strong, room-temperature reacting irregular antibodies.
 It’s a quick and preliminary check before the more sensitive AHG phase.

 Disclaimer: Protocols of serologic crossmatching vary depending on regional standards, institutional policies, and specific reagents used due to the specific nature of such procedures and the need for strict adherence to established guidelines and regulations.